Brief project overview

 Vending

-And, of course, our marketing and sales team is actively reaching out to various clients across different industries.
-However, they are encountering challenges during face-to-face and remote sales presentations.
-These challenges stem from the limited ability of potential clients to fully grasp how our product functions and how their own product, service, or business could benefit from using the Jetbeep platform.
+Marketing and sales team were actively reaching out to various clients across different industries.
+However, they were encountering challenges during face-to-face and remote sales presentations.
+These challenges stemmed from the limited ability of potential clients to fully grasp how our product functions and how their own product, service, or business could benefit from using the Jetbeep platform.

 To help our marketing and sales teams to increase conversion of sales presentations we had an idea to design and develop an app that will give potential clients ability to test our product and feel the UX in a real environment.